Team-Jackdaw/Essential-PlayerInfo/README.md

 Players can use command to set the mode and server.

 - Set default mode
-  - Description: If set to `true`, players will connect to a specific server every time when they connect to the proxy.
+  - Description: If set to `preset`, players will connect to a specific server every time when they connect to the proxy.
 This initial server can be set by another command.
-    If set to `false`, players will connect to the server they last exit.
+If set to `last`, players will connect to the server they last exit.
-  - Usage: `/remember mode <true, false>`
+  - Usage: `/remember mode <last, preset>`
-  - Default: `false`
+  - Default: `last`

 - Set initial server
   - Description: Only work if the default mode is `true`.
 Set the initial connecting server.
   - Usage: `/remember server <servername>`
   - Default: `null` (If null, players will connect to the default server of the proxy)

 ## Optional Features